 Introduction

+Quality of life studies are important because they highlight the positive aspects of a city while exposing areas where improvements need to be made; they give a general understanding of the well-being of the city.
+Cities with good quality of life are proven to bring in more business, tourism, skilled labor force and residents (Feldmann, 2008).
 Quality of living studies are becoming increasingly popular, organizations such as Urban Audit and Eurostat are dedicated to collecting statistics from all 27 countries in the European Union and other surrounding countries.
+Quality of life is not a quantifiable value necessarily.
+In order to calculate it, a number of factors must be considered and compared.
 Mercer, a human resource consulting company has come up with a non-bias set of categories that are used to conduct world-wide quality of living studies.
-There are 10 categories and 39 criteria that encompass the study and are used to evaluate 380 European cities (Mercer).The criteria incorporate physiological and psychological aspects of a community from law enforcement to hospital services to variety of restaurants (Mercer).
-Urban Audit provides statistics for countries in the European Union on demography, social aspects, economic aspects, civic involvement, environment, education and training, travel and transport and culture and recreation.
-Quality of life studies are important because they highlight the positive aspects of a city while exposing areas where improvements need to be made; it gives a general understanding of the well-being of the city.
-Also, cities with good quality of life bring in more business, tourism, skilled labor force and residents (Feldmann, 2008).
-A few examples of categories used by Urban Audit to determine quality of life is unemployment, crime rate, population change from 1999 to 2004, average price per square meter in an apartment, there are over 250 indicators collected (Urban Audit).
+They use 10 categories and 39 criteria to evaluate 380 European cities (Mercer).
+Their criterion incorporates physiological and psychological aspects of a community that range from law enforcement to hospital services to variety of restaurants (Mercer).
+Urban Audit, a European Union program, provides statistics for countries in the European Union.
+Urban Audit, however, focuses on demographics, social aspects, economic aspects, civic involvement, environment, education and training, travel, transport, culture and recreation.